 4. Save the changes.
-The file must always be saved with the filename and the extension, phasecfg.rb.
+The file must always be saved with the filename and the extension, (phasecfg.rb or protocfg.rb).

 After you've edited the file, check the mission using the ESP quick mode (see "Checking for Syntax and Scheduling Errors" on page 47).
 This mode simulates the mission and can check for syntax and scheduling errors.